dukeofharen/httplaceholder/docs/INSTALL.md

 - [Apache](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html)
 - [IIS](https://blogs.msdn.microsoft.com/webapps/2018/09/05/how-to-log-client-ip-when-iis-is-load-balanced-the-x-forwarded-for-header-xff/)

+## Vagrant (virtual machines)

+There are two Vagrant boxes (Windows and Ubuntu) that you can use to view how installation of HttPlaceholder is done.
+You can find them in this repository under the folder "vagrant".
+You need to have [Vagrant](https://www.vagrantup.com/) installed.
+After that, it's just a matter of going to the correct folder in your terminal and typing `vagrant up`.
+HttPlaceholder will then be installed under Windows or Ubuntu and can be reached by going to `http://localhost:8080` or `https://localhost:4430`.

 ## Using SSL

 HttPlaceholder supports HTTPS.
 See [configuration](CONFIG.md) for more information on this.
 By default, it uses the private key that is installed with HttPlaceholder.
 This file is named `key.pfx` and the password is `1234`.
 Before using HttPlaceholder and calling the HTTPS URL, you'll need to make sure to import and trust the .pfx file on your OS.
 For your convenience, three scripts (for Windows, Linux and Mac) are added for installing and trusting the .pfx file of HttPlaceholder.
 You can find the script in the installation folder: `install-private-key.sh` for Mac and Linux and `Install-Private-Key.ps1` for Windows.